Vonage/vonage-go-sdk/README.md

 #### Error Handling

-For Voice API, there are three return values on most methods.
+There are three return values on most methods.
 The first two are structs representing the fields in the success and error response for the API endpoint involved.
 The final value is an error, but in many cases this can be type asserted to a more useful `GenericOpenAPIError`, like this:

 ```
 	response, _, http_error := client.GetCalls()